 I remember going to a mandatory personal development seminar long ago, one that I benefited from greatly.
-Yet, I can’t deny my first thoughts about going…As soon as I was notified, I’m thinking, “After 12 hours of working deals and putting out fires, I have to go where?
+Yet, I can’t deny my first thoughts about going…As soon as I am notified, I’m thinking, “After 12 hours of working deals and putting out fires, I have to go where?
 And listen to who?
-For how long?!”
+For how long?”

-Below, is a hypothetical, facetious, exaggerated and somewhat negative veteran discussion:
+Below, is a hypothetical, facetious, exaggerated, and somewhat negative veteran discussion:

-Veteran salesperson #1: “Excuse me, you want me to share a limited number of “ups” with someone who, if he does exactly what management instructs him to, will do well, therefore making us look bad… I thought we were running this place.”
+Veteran Salesperson #1: “Excuse me, you want me to share a limited number of “ups” with someone who, if he does exactly what management instructs him to, will do well, therefore making us look bad… I thought we were running this place.”

-Veteran salesperson #2: That is, if he doesn’t blow out like most of them, and it still puzzles me as to why they leave so quickly.”
+Veteran Salesperson #2: That is, if he doesn’t blow out like most of them, and it still puzzles me as to why they leave so quickly.”

 Are we being truly supportive?
-Are we providing the sort of experience that lets new team members know the decision to come on board was a great decision, indeed?
+Are we providing the sort of experience that reassures new hires that their decision to come on board was the right decision?
 Are we making sure there are not people who are “invading the garden”?

-“You must pull the weeds out early, before they take root,” said the facilitator of that seminar, “because they are always easier to pull in the earlier stages.”
+“You must pull the weeds out early before they take root,” said the facilitator of that seminar, “because they are always easier to pull in the earlier stages.”

 Therefore, be sure your one-on-one feedback sessions begin as soon as possible.
-Keep your finger on the pulse and never assume all is peachy.
-Good people are still hard to find.
+Remember to provide close and frequent monitoring and never assume all is peachy.
+Good people are just too hard to find.

 The Mar-Kee Group